jcrites/web-terminal/README.md

 ]
 ```

-_The purpose and use of Amazon Ion as the structured data format is discussed further below in its own section._
+The purpose and use of Amazon Ion as the structured data format is discussed further below in its own section, [Richly Typed Structured Data](#richly-typed-structured-data).

-WebTerminal will evaluate this structured data according to its formatting logic, and then will render it into HTML and display it using a WebView.
+WebTerminal will evaluate this structured data according to semantic formatting logic, and then will render it into HTML and display it using a WebView.
 The HTML that's displayed might look like:

 | name | type | size | modified |
 | --- | --- | --- | --- |